 You build it with munkipkg, though I’d recommend distributing separately from the package both the nudge.json (renamed from example_config.json) and the update_ss.png image.
 The former you can even host online (not on the user’s machine), but both you may want to update from time to time, even if the rest of the Nudge package (including scripts, launch agent, your company logo) stay the same.

 The Nudge script will check to see if the major OS and/or minor OS/build are/is up to date, and, if not, nudge the user to install the updates.

 What does this look like to the user

-As the cut-off date approaches, the user will get from time to time (with more rapid frequency—though you can configure the frequency yourself from the defaults) a window that appears over whatever she is working on, and the window isn’t moveable and can’t be closed with a red X button.
+Every half hour, the user will get a window that appears over whatever she is working on, and the window isn’t moveable and can’t be closed with a red X button.

 Initially, there will be a Close button readily available.

-With the default timer settings, the window will appear once every 4 hours.
+With the default timer settings, the window will come back to the front once every 4 hours.